bvaughn/react-error-boundary/README.md

 ```

 #### Dismiss the nearest error boundary
-A fallback component can use this hook to request the nearest error boundary retry the render that original failed.
+A fallback component that can use this hook to request the nearest error boundary to retry the render that originally failed.

 ```js
 "use client";